rdkit/laplaciannb/README.md

   <a href="https://github.com/astral-sh/ruff"><img src="https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json" alt="Ruff"></a>
 </p>

-**LaplacianNB** is a Python module developed at **Novartis AG** for a Naive Bayes classifier for Laplacian-modified models, based on the scikit-learn Naive Bayes implementation.
+**LaplacianNB** is a Python module developed at **Novartis AG** for a Laplacian-modified Naive Bayes classifier models, based on the scikit-learn Naive Bayes implementation.

 This classifier is ideal for binary/boolean data, using only the indices of positive bits for efficient prediction.
 The algorithm was first implemented in Pipeline Pilot and KNIME.